alexandre-spieser/mongodb-generic-repository/README.md

 This package sets the `MongoDefaults.GuidRepresentation` to `MongoDB.Bson.GuidRepresentation.Standard` by default, instead of the default driver setting of `MongoDB.Bson.GuidRepresentation.CSharpLegacy`.
 This can cause issues if you have been using the driver on an existing application previously or if you are using CosmosDB.

-You can override this behaviour to enforce legacy behaviour in your app Startup routing like so :
+You can override this behaviour to enforce legacy behaviour in your app Startup routine like so :

 `MongoDbContext.SetGuidRepresentation(MongoDB.Bson.GuidRepresentation.CSharpLegacy)`.
 More info [here](https://github.com/alexandre-spieser/mongodb-generic-repository/issues/7).